?

 When is palliative care helpful?

-Palliative care can be helpful in all stages of serious illness; it may be called upon earlier to support you through the diagnosis of a life limiting diagnosis, interventions and therapies aimed at controlling your illness such as chemotherapy, surgery, radiotherapy, renal dialysis.
-Wherever your illness causes distress, be it physical, emotional or spiritual, palliative care can be available to reduce the impact on you and your family.
+Palliative care can be helpful in all stages of serious illness; it may be called upon earlier to support you through the diagnosis of a life limiting illness, interventions and therapies aimed at controlling your illness such as chemotherapy, surgery, radiotherapy, renal dialysis.
+However your illness causes distress, be it physical, emotional or spiritual, palliative care can be available to reduce the impact on you and your family.
 It can provide direct input, advice, support and recommendations to relieve the suffering associated with symptoms, concerns, fears, you or your family may have.

 Who provides palliative care?